 The Commission also recommends that the "common necessaries" exception to the hardship exemption be eliminated.
-In actual operation, the effect of the "common necessaries" exception has been to decide the question whether competing creditors could reach a debtor's earnings without regard for either the debtor's point of view (the needs of the debtor's dependents are ignored) or the creditor's viewpoint (no consideration is given to whether the creditor was careful to advance credit to the debtor only after ascertaining that his credit worthiness showed an ability to pay or whether the creditor provided the debtor with quality goods or services).
-Rather, the claims of competing creditors for earnings are decided on the technical, and usually irrelevant, issue of what is a "common necessary of life."
+This exception permits a creditor to take earnings that are necessary for the support of the debtor's family.
+In actual operation, the effect of the exception has been to decide the claims of competing creditors for earnings on the technical, and usually irrelevant, issue of what is a "common necessary of life."